 EU Directives on Energy Efficiency

 European Union policy and legislation can have a significant impact on our manufacturing operations and the markets for our products.
-Several key EU Directives and initiatives anticipated to have an impact on the architectural glass market in the UK are summarised below.
+Two key EU Directives anticipated to have an impact on the architectural glass market in Europe are summarised below.

 Energy Efficiency Directive